Our complete wine guide for the:

 A car is really a necessity to travel the wine route.
 Driving through Zuzemberk to Novo Mesto makes a nice starting point.

 Grab some information from the tourist centre then plan where you would like to visit.

-HOW TO GET TO BIZELJSKO/DOLENSKA?
+HOW TO GET TO THE BIZELJSKO REGION?

 From Ljubljana, you take the main freeway (A2) towards Novo Mesto.
 But we highly recommend the scenic route 216 via Zuzemberk.

 For Bizeljsko after Novo Mesto continue on A2 to Brezice where you can turn left onto route 219.

 Here Bizeljsko hugs the Croatian border and inland.
 Head south from Novo Mesto on the 105 to reach Metlika/Crnomelj and surrounding area of Bela Krajina.

 The area around Novo Mesto represents Dolenjska with vineyards on both sides of the Krka and surrounding area.

 For Smarje you can reach Bizeljsko and keep heading north towards Podcetrtek and then Smarje pri Jelsah or reach Smarje pri Jelsah via the E57 from Ljubljana turning off at Celje onto the 107.

 Of course if you don't have a car, please email us to arrange a transfer!